nogtini/NetworkDiscovery.jl/README.md

 The ipython notebooks in [notebooks](https://github.com/sisl/NetworkDiscovery.jl/tree/master/notebooks) contain basic usage examples.

 This code was designed to be used with the [POMDPs.jl](https://github.com/sisl/POMDPs.jl) framework.
 Unfortunately changes to this framework will probably make this code incompatible, so it will have to be updated to be used in the future.
+If you would like to resurrect this code and start using it, please contact me at zsunberg(at)stanford.edu.

 The MCTS solver used for this is implemented in [POMCP.jl](https://github.com/sisl/POMCP.jl).